 We offer four different programs.
 Each program is TEKS-aligned for 4th grade social studies, but can work for a wider age-range as well.

-The Battle of San Jacinto & the Birth of Texas
+The Battle of San Jacinto & the Birth of Texas (recommended for classes that have not covered the Texas Revolution and the Battle of San Jacinto)

 The eighteen-minute Battle of San Jacinto changed the course of Texas history forever.
 General Houston's victory at San Jacinto and the capture of General Santa Anna the next day secured Texas's independence from Mexico, paving the way for eventual statehood.
 In this program, students will learn about what happened in the battle, the people who fought in it and discover what they can learn from what participants left behind.